 Setup Social Media Accounts

 As a private investigator, social media allows you to promote yourself, your ideas, your business, and your services to a worldwide audience.
 There are hundreds of social media networks, but I recommend focusing your efforts on just a few: Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Google Plus.

-There are hundreds of social networks, but I recommend focusing your efforts on just a few.
+There are hundreds of social networks, but I recommend focusing on just a few.
 Create an account in your company’s name on Facebook, Twitter, and Google Plus.
-If you plan to post a lot of photos related to your business, add Instagram and Pinterest to the list.
+If you plan to post many photos related to your business, add Instagram and Pinterest to the list.

 For each of these networks, do the following:

 - First, create an account in your company name

 - Fill out the entire profile to describe your company and services

 - Add photos to enhance the look and feel of your profile

 - Search the network for private investigators and those in related industries, such as process servers, attorneys, bodyguards, security guards, etc.

 - Send requests to connect to start building your network